 Check the magazine frequently.
 The magazine follower must move freely and have adequate tension so that each cartridge is quickly raised to the feeding position.
 The magazine lips should be clean and free of cracks, dents, or nicks, so that cartridges are held in their proper feeding position.

 If the magazine becomes dirty, it should be disassembled and thoroughly cleaned.
-You could encounter two types of Ruger magazines, with either a pinned base or a snap-on base.
+All RUGER® .45 Auto (.45 ACP) magazines are manufactured with a snap-on base.
 The following disassembly instructions apply: